whatcoloris/nmoc-real-wage-database/README.md

 ## Making changes

 * edit the file here in glitch; remember: filez AUTOSAVE!
-* Run the command `npm run build`
+* Run the command `npm run build` in the console
 * * to open glitch console: click **Logs** (button) **>** **Console** (button on the top of the little window that opens at the bottom of the window)

-**note about glitch & watch.json:** generally glitch is a hot-reload environment where changes you make automatically get saved and are live. this can be a little troublesome as delay in typing can deploy buggy code. enter the `watch.json` file. this will prevent automatic refresh on the files specified within. anything un-related to the react app will need this file "touched" (e.g. changed) to re-deploy the whole site.
+**note about glitch & watch.json:** generally glitch is a hot-reload environment where changes you make automatically get saved and are live. this can be a little troublesome as delay in typing can deploy buggy code. enter the `watch.json` file. this will prevent automatic refresh on the files specified within. anything un-related to the react app (files in the `src/` directory) will need this file "touched" (e.g. changed) to re-deploy the whole site.

 ## Helpful information about the files: